Skip to content

 Research within the School of Social and Political Sciences is diverse.
 Examples include work on violence against women and girls in the UK and India by Dr Sundari Aritha.
 Dr Catherine Bochel holds a research fellowship at the House of Commons considering key elements of public engagement, and Professor Hugh Bochel a fellowship at the Scottish Parliament, looking at committee witnesses.
 These projects involved working with MPs, MSPs, and officials on ways to enhance the work of the two legislatures.

-Students can engage in the Eleanor Glanville Centre, the University’s centre for equality.
+Students can also engage in the Eleanor Glanville Centre, the University’s centre for equality.
 Research themes within the centre include inclusive environments, life course, embodiment, social construction, culture and creativity, and perceptions and prejudice.

 How you are assessed